top of page

 Unsupported SQL Functions in SFMC Query Studio

-However, this free tool does come with some quirks that required getting used.
-Keep in mind that the following SQL functions are not supported or require adjustments in SFMC Query Studio.
+The following SQL functions are either not supported or require adjustments in SFMC Query Studio.

 WITH Clause